Entanglement negativity of fermions: monotonicity, separability criterion, and classification of few-mode states: General properties of fermionic entanglement negativity

 A crucial assumption in the original definition of the separability criterion is the tensor product structure of local Hilbert spaces, e.g.~the Hilbert space of a composite system $\Hi$ can be decomposed as $\Hi^A\otimes \Hi^B$ associated with two subsystems $A$ and $B$.
 This requirement was relaxed in a more general definition of separability in terms of a bipartition of the operator algebra \cite{Barnum2004,Barnum2005}.
 The operator-based separability criterion is simplified to the original separability criterion whenever locally factorizable Hilbert spaces are available.
-Furthermore, the operator-based definition have been applied to systems of indistinguishable particles~\cite{Banuls2007,Banuls2009,Botero200439,Benatti2012a,Benatti2012b,Benatti2014} where the analog of an entanglement between distinguishable qubits would become an entanglement between the modes occupied by indistinguishable particles (fermions or bosons).
+Furthermore, the operator-based definition has been applied to systems of indistinguishable particles~\cite{Banuls2007,Banuls2009,Botero200439,Benatti2012a,Benatti2012b,Benatti2014} where the analog of an entanglement between distinguishable qubits would become an entanglement between the modes occupied by indistinguishable particles (fermions or bosons).
+See also Refs.~\cite{Bruschi,Kraus2018} for a discussion of the fermionic-mode entanglement in generic density matrices and Gaussian states, respectively.
 In the case of a particle-number conserving system of bosons, it was found that vanishing negativity and separability are equivalent for a bipartition of $N\geq 2$ bosonic modes into a one mode and the rest~\cite{Benatti2012a,Benatti2012b}.

 A separable state $\rho_{\text{sep}} $ in a Fock space of local fermionic modes is defined in (\ref{eq:separability}).
 Applying the partial transpose yields